 Want to oil your worktops more frequently?
 No problem – you can do it whenever you think it’s necessary – but every 3 months should be sufficient to offer full protection and keep them looking as good as new.

-We recommend that you oil your solid wood worktops at least 3 to 4 times per year.
-This ensures that they get the treatment they need to stay in top condition.
-The oil hardens in the surface fibres of the worktop timber and acts as an effective deterrent against bacteria growth and moisture spoiling the wood.
-It promotes water resistance and will prevent any warping while enhancing it’s natural appearance.
+The kitchen worktop oil hardens in the surface fibres of the worktop timber to keep your worktop in top condition.
+It acts as an effective deterrent against bacteria growth and moisture spoiling the wood.
+Oiling your worktops promotes water resistance and will prevent nay warping while enhancing its natural appearance.

-Avoid using olive oil to treat solid wood because it takes a while to dry properly and it can actually encourage bacteria growth which is the complete opposite of what you want to do.
-It can also create a certain ‘stickyness’ to the wood which makes it harder to sand down and re-treat later on.
+Avoid using olive oil to treat solid wood as not only can it take a lot longer to dry, it can actually encourage bacteria growth.
+Using olive oil can also create a certain stickiness to the wood which will make it harder to sand and re-treat later on in the process.

 How To Correctly Oil Solid Wood Worktops

-So, how do you actually oil solid wood worktops?
-It is a straightforward process.
+So, how do you actually oil a solid wood worktop?
+It’s easy!

-Apply the oil directly onto the wood and work it outwards.
-Use a clean soft cloth to work the oil over the solid wood.
-For most oils the drying time is only around 10 to 15 minutes between coats.
-You should have a thin coat across the whole of the work surface and apply a final finishing coat and when the oil dries your solid wood worktops will have a even gleam to it.
+First, you should apply the oil directly onto the wood and use a clean soft cloth to work the oil outwards, applying a thin coat across the whole of the work surface.
+Luckily, the drying time is only around 10-15 minutes between coats for most oils, so you don’t have to hang around for long.
+When the oil dries your solid wood worktops will have an even gleam to it.